conveyal/woonerf/README.md

 })
 ```

 This will create a redux store with the `fetch`, `history`, `logger`, `multi`, and `promise` middleware applied, wrap your application with a redux provider, initialize the browser history, and mount your component to `#id`.
+The component passed as `app` will be passed `history` from [react-router-redux](https://github.com/reactjs/react-router-redux) and the initialized redux `store` as props.

 ## API